singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 To implement the Iterator interface, we need to do the following:

 - Modify the CircularArray<T> definition to add implements Iterable<T>.
 This will also require us to add an iterator() method to CircularArray<T>.
 - Create a CircularArrayiterator<T> which implements  Iterator<T>.
-This will also require us to implement,in the CircularArrayiterator,the methods hasNext(),next(),and remove ().
+This will also require us to implement, in the CircularArrayiterator, the methods hasNext(), next(), and remove ().

-Once we've done the above items,the for loop will "magically"work.
+Once we've done the above items, the for loop will "magically" work.

 In the code below, we have removed the aspects of CircularArray which were identical to the earlier implementation.